 &lt;sup>6 Cases dismissed outside of mediation are any cases dismissed without a mediation conference being held, including those matters where a defendant failed to appear for mediation, the matter was cancelled as non-mediation eligible, and those cases were subsequently dismissed.
 Hon.
 Jan R. Jurden Hon.
 David B. McBride Hon.
-Peter C. Schwartzkopf February 23, 2017 Page 7 of 8

-4. Delinquency Rates and Foreclosure Filings

-We continue to see high delinquency rates and foreclosure starts in Delaware.
+Peter C. Schwartzkopf June 30, 2017 Page 7 of 8 4.
+Delinquency Rates and Foreclosure Filings We continue to see high delinquency rates and foreclosure starts in Delaware.
 The substantial increase in MMED filings beginning in the first quarter 2016 shows that the banks still have a large shadow inventory and also illustrates that lenders/servicers are participating in the Mediation Program.
-Delaware reports a 90+ Day Delinquency Rate of 2.04%, a foreclosure inventory of 2.21%, and total foreclosure starts of 0.35%.
-While the seriously delinquent rate has continued to drop, Delaware continues to rank high among other states in delinquency measures (10th in percent of loans in foreclosure, 14th in foreclosure starts, and 9th in 90+ days delinquent).

-5. Going Forward

-The threat of losing one's home remains a painful reality for many Delawareans.
+Delaware reports a 90+ Day Delinquency Rate of 1.74%, a foreclosure inventory of 1.98%, and total foreclosure starts of 0.45%.
+While the seriously delinquent rate has continued to drop, Delaware continues to rank high among other states in delinquency measures (10th in percent of loans in foreclosure, 4th in foreclosure starts, and 10th in 90+ days delinquent).
+5. Going Forward The threat of losing one's home remains a painful reality for many Delawareans.
 As the number of foreclosure filings has increased, the Mediation Program has demonstrated a high rate of success at avoiding foreclosure for homeowners who work with a HUD-approved housing counselor and actively participate in their mediation conferences.
 It is clear from the most recent quarterly numbers that the number of foreclosure filings in Delaware, and accordingly the need for the program, remains and is projected to remain high for the foreseeable future.
 The recent quarterly numbers indicate that a majority of the lenders/servicers have resumed filing foreclosure actions.
 We anticipate this trend will continue in light of the current backlog.

-A bill has been proposed to extend both the Automatic Residential Foreclosure Mediation Program and the Office of Foreclosure Prevention for an additional two years beyond the current January 2018 sunset date.
+This spring, the General Assembly passed House Bill 76 extending the Office of Foreclosure Prevention and the Automatic Residential Foreclosure Mediation Program for an additional two years.
+The bill is currently awaiting action by the Governor.
 Extension of both of these programs will allow more Delaware homeowners to receive education and assistance throughout the foreclosure process.
 The Department of Justice's Office of Foreclosure Prevention and Financial Education (the "OFP") has been an important complement to the Mediation Program through its community outreach and education seminars, servicer events, and the day-to-day assistance provided to homeowners via the foreclosure hotline.
 OFP will continue hosting outreach and education events throughout the State where homeowners are given resources and information to assist them in navigating the foreclosure process and avoiding unnecessary sheriff's sales.
 The OFP's work has served many Delaware homeowners who face this difficult life event and, in many cases, helped to prevent the filing of foreclosure actions against these homeowners.
+The Department of Justice is ready to meet the continuing demands from high foreclosure volumes and participation in the Mediation Program.
+When foreclosure cases are filed and served, &lt;sup>7 Mortgage Bankers Association, National Mortgage Delinquency Survey, 1st Quarter 2017 (May 16, 2017). &lt;sup>8 Id. at 13.